ethanrushh/MetaMask-Seed-Recovery-Tool/README.md

 ### Windows
 I've now built this for Windows too!
 Believe me, I didn't want to...

 To run it, use the exact same steps as Linux but in your Windows shell.
 I'd suggest using the same tutorial as Linux, however I can't promise it'll work exactly the same.
 In theory, it should be identical.
-You may need to use Windows Powershell whenever I talk about the 'terminal' however.
+You may need to use Windows Powershell whenever I talk about the 'terminal'.

 ### MacOS
 I haven't compiled this for MacOS because I haven't dug up my old iMac in a while and it doesn't have the applications installed that I need to compile this, and I haven't found it necessary.
 If you need this compiled for mac, either drop me a message or compile it yourself using Visual Studio Code or similar.
 Be careful of the NuGet package dependencies.